libor-m/scrimer/README.md

 # TODO
 Choose a license, sign uni agreement?
-Clean up igv xmls - or move those to luscinia branch.
-Clean up old .sh
 Move docs to folder?
 Generate pdf of the workflow

 # Contact
   Libor Morkovsky
   Department of Zoology, Charles University in Prague morkovsk@natur.cuni.cz